JYasimo/JYasimo/README.md

-# Hi there 👋, I'm Yasi!
+# Hi there 👋, I'm Yasi Mo!

 Motivated Data Scientist with a master's degree from the University of Technology Sydney, with a strong background in Python, data analysis (EDA), and machine learning.